johnno1962/injectionforxcode/README.md

 running application without having to restart it during development and testing.
 After making a couple of minor changes to your application's "main.m" and pre-compilation header it will connect to a server running inside Xcode during testing to receive commands to load bundles containing the code changes you make.

-For changes to a class to be applied, the class is converted into a category for inclusion into these bundles.
+Stop Press: Injection no longer has to convert your classes into categories so no changes are made to your source code in order for it to work.
+It works for OS X and iOS projects in the simulator and on the device (if you add an extra "run script" build phase as instructed.)
+The time taken to inject is the amount of time it takes to recompile the class modified.

 A quick demonstration video/tutorial of Injection in action is available here: